-mandate the Committee on Telecommunications (when constituted) to interface with Global System for Communication (GSM) providers to stop the Providers from reselling already purchased SIM and report back within two (2) weeks for further legislative action.
+Mandate the Committee on Telecommunications (when constituted) to interface with Global System for Communication (GSM) providers to stop the Providers from reselling already purchased SIM and report within two (2) weeks (HR.
+142/07/2023).

-12. Call to Investigate Attempt by the Director - General of Budget Office of the Federation to amend existing Legislations by Executive Fait: Hon.
-Aminu Balele:
+19. Call to Investigate Attempt by the Director-General of Budget Office of the Federation to amend existing Legislations by Executive Fiat